OpenKneeboard/OpenKneeboard/docs/api/c.md

  - The DLL is installed and kept up to date in `C:\Program Files\OpenKneeboard\bin\`
  - The header is available in `C:\Program Files\OpenKneeboard\include\`

- As the implementation changes with every release, you should dynamically load the DLL using `LoadLibraryW()`, and find the function of interest with `GetProcAddress()`.
+ As the implementation changes with every release, you should dynamically load the DLL using `LoadLibraryW()`, and find the function of interest with `GetProcAddress()`, or equivalent features in your preferred programming language.

+## Locating the DLL

 I recommend that programs attempt to locate the DLL by: